metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 }
 ```

-If we want to use fix we need to refrence the fix file that in the playground we only refrenced via `| fix`
+If we want to use Fix we need to reference the Fix file (in the playground we only referenced t via `| fix`):

 ```text
 "path/to/your/file/11942150X.json"